-We intend to contribute the net proceeds from any sales of shares of common stock resulting from this prospectus supplement to our operating partnership which in turn will use the majority of such proceeds to repay outstanding borrowings under the PF Loan Agreement portion of our Existing Credit Facility with Bank of America, N.A., an affiliate of one of the sales agents in this offering, or for general corporate purposes.
+We intend to contribute the net proceeds of this offering to our operating partnership which in turn will use the majority of such proceeds to repay outstanding borrowings under the PF Loan Agreement portion of our Existing Credit Facility, with Bank of America, N.A., an affiliate of one of the underwriters in this offering, or for general corporate purposes.
 As of March 31, 2016, we had approximately \$322 million outstanding under our Existing Credit Facility.
 Following any such repayment, our operating partnership will use any remaining net proceeds, together with the available borrowing capacity under our Existing Credit Facility, to acquire our target assets subject to our investment strategy and to the extent consistent with maintaining our REIT qualification and our exception from registration under the 1940 Act and for general corporate purposes.
 Prior to the full investment of such remaining net proceeds, we intend to invest such remaining net proceeds in interest-bearing accounts and short-term, interest-bearing securities which are consistent with our intention to qualify for taxation as a REIT.